-Manitoba Basic Provincial Tax (imbpt) is calculated as a proportion (MPTF) of Basic Federal Tax (imbft).
+When MTXFLG is turned off, Manitoba Basic Provincial Tax (imbpt) is calculated as a proportion (MPTF) of Basic Federal Tax (imbft).

-The Manitoba Surtax is a proportion (MSTR) of Basic Provincial Tax (imbpt) exceeding the Manitoba Surtax Level (MSTC).
+The method which the Manitoba Surtax is calculated depends on MNSUROPT.
+When it is equal to 1, the surtax is calculated as a proportion (MSTR) of Basic Provincial Tax (imbpt) exceeding the Manitoba Surtax Level (MSTC).
+When MNSUROPT is equal to 2, the surtax is calculated based on a series of family credits.
 The surtax is added to Basic Provincial Tax to derive Manitoba Tax (imtxp).